TheThingsNetwork/docs/doc/content/quick-start/_index.md

 ## What is The Things Stack?

 The Things Stack is a LoRaWAN Network Server that is developed and actively maintaned by [The Things Industries](https://thethingsindustries.com).

+The Things Stack comes in different deployments for personal or business use cases, namely:

+The Things Stack Cloud: an SLA-backed, production grade The Things Stack instance hosted by The Things Industries. ([Try it for free](https://www.thethingsindustries.com/stack/plans/)).

+The Things Stack Community Edition: a free, community based deployment of The Things Stack for development use.

 To learn the role of a Network Server and the other components of a LoRaWAN network, see [LoRaWAN Architecture]({{< ref "lorawan/architecture" >}}).

 ## What is The Things Stack Community Edition?